sohyun0503/sohyun0503.github.io/_posts/2020-03-18-first-post.md

 ---
-title: "게임 마케팅 데이터 분석"
+title: "첫 포스트"
 date: 2020-03-18 08:26:28 -0400
-categories: jekyll update
+categories: Data
+tags : Data Analyst
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.